BravishkaSkytano/blog/_pages/about.md

 *Yoela Olson*

 ### Acknowledgements
-Icons made by Eucalyp from www.flaticon.com
+* Icons are made by Eucalyp from www.flaticon.com